-If you are a tenant, your landlord will need to agree for the adaptations to be undertaken.
+If you are a tenant, you will need to get written permission from your landlord to carry out any alterations.
 Mobile homeowners may need the site owner's permission.
-As part of the application process, we will send the required forms to your landlord.
+As part of the application process, we will send the required forms to your landlord, if they are not already managing the process for you.